mayraberrones94/CCI_technical/anaconda_intro.md

 There are different ways to build Python environments:

+**Very important** Please note that all of the steps mentioned on this page are recommended from original sources; try to follow them as faithfully as possible.
+If, in any step, something does not work as it should, contact a technician first before following any other instructions that need you to move things directly from your terminal.

 ## Python environments (`venv`):

-For this type of environment, the only requirement for your computer is to have a version of Python installed on your computer. `venv`is a Python module that supports lightweight virtual environments.
+For this type of environment, the only requirement for your computer is to have a version of Python installed on it. `venv` is a Python module that supports lightweight virtual environments.

 **NOTE:** For this type of environment, you need to be familiar with how the terminal works, how you can move from one folder to another, and the Python versions you have installed.
 If you are unfamiliar with these requirements, please refer to the How to use Anaconda section.